Anindya-Karmaker/Chromatogram-Plotter-Analyzer/README.md

 ## 📄 License

 All rights reserved.
 Unauthorized copy or distribution of this application is strictly prohibited.
-For inquiries, please contact the repository owner.
+For inquiries, please contact the [McDonald-Nandi Lab](https://mcdonald-nandi.ech.ucdavis.edu/).